rayference/pinttrs/docs/index.rst

 Getting started
 ---------------

-Install from PyPI in your virtual environment
+Install from PyPI in your virtual environment:

-..

 .. code-block:: bash